denis-stepanov/advent/README.md

 Observations:

-1. there is a non-negligible "deadband" in Dejavu processing (marked in blue on the graph).
-For every 3 seconds recognition period, the actual recognition takes anytime between 3.2 and 3.5 seconds (on a 4 x 1200 MHz machine).
+1. there is a non-negligible "deadband" in Dejavu processing (marked with blue "tips" on the graph).
+For every 3 seconds recognition period, the actual recognition would take anytime between 3.2 and 3.5 seconds (on a 4 x 1200 MHz machine).
 Apparently, the engine just listens for 3 seconds and then does its jobs in the remaining time.
 So this deadband should be taken into account in calculations;
 2. threads are respecting the minimal distance of 1 second between each other (mutex is working).
 Due to this the duty cycle of a thread is not 100% but close to 80%.
 This is not bad for a default setup, as it keeps machine loaded close to 100% but still leaves some time for OS to do other tasks;
 3. new recognition starts not exactly at 1 second interval, but anytime between 1 and 1.1 seconds (because of `sleep(0.1)` when mutex cannot be taken).
 This error accumulates with time; but it is not very important for the purpose of the app.